I had a crazy idea yesterday. Let’s imagine that a blessed baby was born today. For lack of a better name, we’ll call him Baby Gronk.

 Anticipating a dollar grows to $7.69, they realize that need to only invest $5200 to cover the $40,000 down payment.

 Retirement (Age 70)

 Up to this point, many would say that Gronk’s parents are ridiculous.
 They don’t care.
 Instead they say, “In for a penny, in for a pound!”

 They estimate that Gronk will want to retire at age 70.
 That’s where the trend is nowadays with improved health care.
 They start with the rule of 4% that says, you can withdraw 4% of your investments to live on indefinitely.

 They realize that they need to get him 2 million dollars at age 70 so that he can have $80,000 a year (4%) to live off of.
 (Yes, health care is expensive.)

 Getting Gronk 2 million dollars sounds absurd, but Gronk’s parents realize that time is on their side.
 At 8.5% interest a single dollar grows to $302 in 70 years.

 They divide $2,000,000 by $302 and realize that they only need to put in $6622 at his birth to cover his entire retirement.

-If Gronk’s parents were able to put aside around $19,000 at Gronk’s birth, he’d have most of life’s major milestones covered.
-Surely $19,000 is not petty cash, but it certainly doesn’t seem like a crazy amount to cover some of life’s greatest expenses, right?
+If Gronk’s parents were able to put aside around $19,000 at Gronk’s birth, he’d have most of life’s major milestones mostly covered.
+While $19,000 is not petty cash, it certainly doesn’t seem like a crazy amount to cover some of life’s greatest expenses, right?